Home

 To Conclude

-Being aware of the importance of management quality, the degree of competitiveness and the nature of the company's operations helps to get a handle on the more subtle aspects of a company's profile.
+Being aware of the importance of management quality, the potential for future growth, the degree of competitiveness and the nature of the company's operations helps to get a handle on the more subtle aspects of a company's profile.

-Qualitative information is not always easy to find but can be crucial in obtaining a complete picture of the quality of the company's operations.
+Qualitative information is not always easy to find, but can be crucial in obtaining a complete picture of the quality of the company's operations when value investing.

 I always include qualitative considerations as best I can when trying to choose the best stocks.